andarielsec/crowntitanium/README.md

 - CROWNTITANIUM is a *supercipher* encryption, this means it consists of multiple encryption layers combined.
 I chose 4 different layers.
 I will outline them quickly for you.

 1. **AES 256 bit**:
-    1. German Shepherd
-    2. Belgian Shepherd
-        1. Malinois
-        2. Groenendael
-        3. Tervuren
+    1. Generates Public and Private Key
 2. **CAMELLIA Sub-Supercipher 768 bit**
     1. **Another AES 256 bit Layer**
-        1. Generates Public and Private Key using KEM
+        1. Generates Public and Private Key
     3. **ChaCha20 256 bit**
         1. Symmetric Key used
     5. **CAMELLIA 256 bit**
-        1. Generates Public and Private Key using KEM
+        1. Generates Public and Private Key
     7. **Passphrase hashed SHA3-512**
 3. **NTRU Prime (Post-Quantum Resistant)**
     1. Generates Public and Private Key using KEM